civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 pvc-a77aee95-f722-49e9-9ec2-ffcc884aa7c0   300Gi      RWO            Delete           Bound    default/civo-volume-test   civo-volume             41m
 ```

-## Cordoning and deleting a node to show persistence
+## Cordoning and Deleting a Node to Show Persistence

 If you cordon the node and delete the pod from above, you should be able to re-create it and have it spin up on a different node but attached to the pre-defined persistent volume.